opendistro/for-elasticsearch-docs/docs/troubleshoot/index.md

 If you're testing multiple users in Kibana and encounter unexpected changes in tenant, use Google Chrome in an Incognito window or Firefox in a Private window.

+## Beats

+If you encounter compatibility issues when attempting to connect Beats to Open Distro for Elasticsearch, make sure you're using the Apache 2.0 distribution of Beats, not the default distribution, which uses a proprietary license.

+As of version 6.7, the default distribution of Beats includes a license check and fails to connect to the Apache 2.0 distribution of Elasticsearch.

 ## Elasticsearch fails to start on Java 8 (RPM install)

 If Elasticsearch fails to start and you're using Java 8, verify that you set the symbolic link (symlink) correctly in [step 5](../install/rpm) of the RPM installation.
 If Java is installed to a non-standard path, try looking for `tools.jar` using the following command: